How to Setup the CI/CD pipeline with Jenkins and GitHub for a Node Js application

 Initial setup for Jenkins

-It will prompt you to enter the initial password, that you can get from the following command enter it and continue with the recommended installation.
+It will prompt you to enter the initial password, which you can enter from the following command and continue with the recommended installation.

 sudo cat /var/lib/jenkins/secrets/initialAdminPassword